-This certificate is designed so that a student can apply all of the required courses toward a Nashville State A.A.S. degree.
+This certificate is designed so that a student can apply all of the required courses toward a Nashville State A.A.S. degree in General Technology.
 A student who plans to apply the certificate toward an A.A.S. degree should consult his/her advisor about articulation options.